meganemichel/nf-tower-docs/content/docs/api/token.md

 ## Delete token

-Delete a token entity with a given ID
+Delete a token entity with a given id.

 {{% tip %}}
 **DELETE** /api/tokens/{tokenId}